plutarc

 Leverage

 A multiplier that increases your effective position size relative to the margin you put up.
 For example, 10x leverage means a $100 margin controls a $1,000 position.
 Higher leverage amplifies both gains and losses.
+Each exchange enforces a per-symbol maximum leverage.
+On Deribit, leverage is implicit — determined by position size relative to available margin rather than set explicitly.

 Margin